 Many individuals need more time to process and heal from their substance use disorder than 28 days.
-We offer long term addiction treatment options for those who meet criteria and benefit from a full continuum of care in addiction treatment.
+We offer long-term addiction treatment options for those who meet the criteria and benefit from a full continuum of care in addiction treatment.

-Many people who suffer from Xanax addiction suffer from anxiety disorders.
+Many people who suffer from Xanax addiction suffer from anxiety and panic disorders.
 At Lighthouse Recovery Institute, we offer dual-diagnosis treatment.
-In this program, a variety of services are provided to address co-occurring disorders dealing with mental health including medication management and psychiatric services, to treat patients for addiction and any other conditions they may have.
+In this program, various services are provided to address co-occurring disorders dealing with mental health, including medication management and psychiatric services, to treat patients for addiction and any other conditions they may have.

-Since many patients travel to our quality addiction treatment center, we provide family counseling therapy and education as part of our full range of clinical services, to each patient in every program!
+Since many patients travel to our quality addiction treatment facility, we provide family counseling therapy and education as part of our full range of clinical services to each patient in every program!

 Each patient is treated with an individual, comprehensive course of care based on their needs and goals.

 Offering a variety of programs and multiple levels of care allows the opportunity for any individual that admits into our addiction treatment center to receive the clinical care and support that they need.
-Patients undergoing treatment receive regular individual sessions and engage intensive group therapy 5 days per week.
-Not everyone processes addiction the same way and having an individualized program that is created around the individual’s goals, and strengths allow for the addict to be heard during the treatment episode and to work on their specific underlying matters.
+Patients undergoing treatment receive regular individual sessions and engage intensive group therapy five days per week.
+Not everyone processes addiction the same way.
+Having an individualized program created around the individual’s goals and strengths allows the addict to be heard during the treatment episode and work on their specific underlying matters.

 We support a medical model of treatment where evidenced-based standards back all modalities.